Aesthethic0de/stt_diarization/README.md

 readme
-# Speech-to-Text Model
+# Speech-to-Text With diarization

-This project contains classes for transcribing audio files to text using pre-trained models.
+This project provides a Speech-to-Text (STT) system with speaker diarization capabilities.
+It transcribes audio files into text while identifying and distinguishing speakers in the audio..

 ## Installation